will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 but it is unclear how you would sensibly go about enumerating the allowed transitions (e.g. there might be an infinite number of them).
 Nevertheless, it's a perfectly sensible mathematical question to ask if a particular pair of values satisfies the relation i.e. $$(x=0, x'=\sqrt{-1})$$ satisfies our relation, even though it might make little sense for a real system that we would want to specify or build.

 For the case of **verification**, you also define a temporal property (or several), but these are properties that you typically want to verify are true, given the definition of your system by the initial state and next state predicate.
-If you think about your system specification as a set of  allowable behaviors, $$B$$, and a correctness property, similarly, as a set of behaviors $$P$$ which satisfy the property, then verification (e.g. model checking) is about ensuring that all behaviors of $$B$$ lie within $$P$$ i.e. $$B \subseteq P$$.
+If you think about your system specification as a set of  allowable behaviors, $$B$$, and a correctness property, similarly, as a set of behaviors $$P$$ which satisfy the property, then verification (e.g. model checking) is about checking that all behaviors of $$B$$ lie within $$P$$ i.e. $$B \subseteq P$$.
+Alternatively, we can express this in TLA+ as

+$$ Spec \Rightarrow P$$

+where $$Spec$$ is the specification of your system and $$P$$ is a temporal property you want to check.
+The goal of verification is to check the truth of the above formula.

 The elegant aspect of TLA+ is that there is no fundamental distinction between temporal properties used for defining the behavior of your system (specification) and stating correctness properties of your system (verification).
 In the abstract, they are the same conceptual objects i.e. temporal properties.
 We just intepret them differently depending on the context e.g. for specification versus verification.